YuLim2/YuLim2/README.md

 #### Now

-- 🌱 I'm learning about the basic of JAVA!- 💻 I'm tring to study Machine Learning!
+- 🌱 I'm learning about the basic of JAVA!
+- 💻 I'm tring to study Machine Learning!
 - 📚 I'm tring to read books everyday!
 - 🔤 I'm studies English to go to Canada 🇨🇦!
 #### BIO